wrist mechanics online course featured image

 The key here is that you are no longer making solid contact with the face of your club, and you need to see why that is happening.

-Taking the swing down to a much shorter chip shot type swing could give you the information you need and naturally fix the shank.
+Taking the swing down to a much shorter chip shot type swing could give you the information you need, and naturally fix the shank.

 Try to hit 10 or 15 little short chips where you strike the ball, and then a little turf, and the ball is hit squarely off the face.

-Now move back into the full swing and see if you feel better about making contact with the irons.
+Then move back into the full swing and see if you feel better about making contact with the irons.

 2. Measure Your Wrist Extension Throughout The Swing